Basic Glacier Climbing Course

 Location

-For 2025, the lectures will be held at The Good Shephard Center located in Wallingford.
+The lectures will be held at The Good Shephard Center located in Wallingford.

 Prussik Practice is typically at Marymoor Park in Redmond